You need a Window Cleaner's Licence if you:

 The licence will be granted subject to conditions (Word, 38kb).

-In some cases, we may apply special conditions as well.
-Any conditions will be set out in the licence document you will be given.
+In some cases, we may apply special conditions which will be set out in you licence document.

 National Fraud Initiative